 English or Spanish

 Simple and straight forward cases take up to six months to conclude.
-When the case is complex, it can take up to 5 years for damages to be paid.
+When the case is complex, it can take up to five years for damages to be paid.

 However, this can only happen when the case is not time-barred in the first place.
-The statute of limitation should be considered in each case when planning to file suit.
+The statute of limitations needs to be considered on a case-by-case basis when planning to file a suit.
 The time limit fixed in the statute depends on the law of each state.
-You should consult us at the earliest convenience.
+You need to contact The Law Offices of Sean M. Cleary at the earliest convenience for a free case evaluation.